astrolicious/astro-theme-provider-template/README.md

 # Astro Theme Template

-This is a template repo for creating theme integrations in Astro with [`astro-theme-provider`](https://github.com/BryceRussell/astro-theme-provider)
+This is a template repo for creating theme integrations for Astro with [`astro-theme-provider`](https://github.com/BryceRussell/astro-theme-provider)

 ## How to Author a Theme